fedi-e2ee/public-key-directory-specification/Specification.md

     return an error status.
 2. If `symmetric-keys.aux-data` is provided, decrypt `message.aux-data`.
 If the decryption fails, return an error status.
 If a plaintext `message.aux-data` is provided without a symmetric key, abort.
+3. Verify the `actor` field from [the ActivityPub message](#wire-format-for-protocol-messages) equals `message.actor` from the Protocol Message.
+If they are not identical, return an error status.
-3. If there is no prior Protocol Message with a plaintext Actor ID that matches the decrypted `message.actor`, abort.
+4. If there is no prior Protocol Message with a plaintext Actor ID that matches the decrypted `message.actor`, abort.
-4. If `message.aux-id` is provided, proceed to step 7.
+5. If `message.aux-id` is provided, proceed to step 7.
-5. Otherwise, if `message.aux-data` is provided, recalculate the expected `aux-id`, then proceed to step 7.
+6. Otherwise, if `message.aux-data` is provided, recalculate the expected `aux-id`, then proceed to step 7.
-6. If there is no existing Auxiliary Data with a matching `aux-id` (whether provided or calculated), abort.
+7. If there is no existing Auxiliary Data with a matching `aux-id` (whether provided or calculated), abort.
-7. If the `key-id` is provided, select this public key for the given Actor and proceed to step 8.
+8. If the `key-id` is provided, select this public key for the given Actor and proceed to step 8.
 If there is no public key for this Actor with a matching `key-id`, return an error status.
-8. If a `key-id` was not provided, perform step 8 for each valid and trusted public key for this Actor until one succeeds.
+9. If a `key-id` was not provided, perform step 8 for each valid and trusted public key for this Actor until one succeeds.
 If none of them do, return an error status.
-9. Validate the message signature for the given public key.
+10. Validate the message signature for the given public key.
-10. If the signature is valid in step 9, proceed with the revocation of the Auxiliary Data for this Actor.
+11. If the signature is valid in step 10, proceed with the revocation of the Auxiliary Data for this Actor.

 ### Checkpoint